T205: History

 The name T205 refers to the catalog designation assigned by Jefferson Burdick in his book The American Card Catalog.
 It is also known informally as the "Gold Borders" set due to the distinctive gold borders surrounding the lithographs on each card.

-The T205 set consists of 220 cards, which includes many variations and short prints.
+The T205 set consists of 221 cards, which include many variations and short prints.
 The set consists of three different leagues: the American, National, and Minor Leaguers.
 The American League can be identified by the baseball diamond surrounding the portrait of the player sporting their team logo near the top.
 The National League displays a simple colored background with the first-ever use of a facsimile autograph of the player.
 Minor Leaguers are made up of 12 cards printed with noticeably different and more detailed borders.
 The cards measure 1-7/16" x 2-5/8" which is considered by many collectors to be the standard tobacco card size.

 The T205 set is one of the most popular sets of the tobacco/pre-war era, second only to T206.
 The large number of variations, number of stars, and colorful artwork give it enormous appeal to collectors.
 There are 27 Baseball Hall of Fame members in the set (in alphabetical order): Home Run Baker, Chief Bender, Roger Bresnahan, Mordecai Brown, Frank Chance, Fred Clarke, Ty Cobb, Eddie Collins, Hugh Duffy, Johnny Evers, Clark Griffith, Miller Huggins, Hughie Jennings, Walter Johnson, Addie Joss, Rube Marquard, Christy Mathewson, John McGraw, Tris Speaker, Joe Tinker, Bobby Wallace, Zack Wheat, Cy Young.